wxqmerge/bughouse_ladder_server/Tournament.md

 **All 7 mini-games are treated identically in code.** The 7 tournaments are semantically different but code-wise they are identical.
 No special-case handling for bughouse or any other mini-game.
 The same player copy logic, file saving, trophy calculation, and export apply to all 7 files.

+**Multi-client support:** Multiple clients can view and enter results in different mini-games simultaneously.
+Each client's DataService tracks its own `currentMiniGameFile`, routing all operations (read, write, submit game result, update player, clear cell) to the correct mini-game file.

 ## Storage (Dual-Mode)

 Mini-game files are stored differently depending on mode: